carnegierobotics/terraform-provider-greenhouse/README.md

 # terraform-provider-greenhouse

 ## Using the provider
 Generated docs can be found at [src/docs](https://github.com/carnegierobotics/terraform-provider-greenhouse/tree/main/src/docs), but they're not super-readable in GitHub markdown.
-Below is a summary of how to manage each resource type.
+Below is a summary of how to manage some resource types.
 ### Provider setup
 ***Note:*** this is not necessary if you're using the pipeline to run Terraform.